The legal sector has historically been slow to adopt technology, despite being seen as a staff-intensive industry, ripe for disruption.

 The other key factor to bear in mind is the quality of the work output.
 Law firms and legal counsels will be asking whether the quality of the outsourcing is enough to not need further investment in junior talent, so the legal knowledge and quality of output needs to be there.

 In terms of who is going to be servicing the growth in this space, there are two quite different customer needs that will need to be served.
 For some firms their primary aim is ease of use, so there has been a growth in companies outsourcing all their legal services to a single firm with an ongoing managed services fee – these include players Riverview Law, Axiom Law or Elevate amongst others.
 Services can also be offered in niche areas.
 For example, Citation, a previous portfolio company of ECI, provided employment law solutions (alongside other products) to the SME market.
 For some firms, they are driven more by the need for flexibility, so want to contract lawyers without having to engage a firm on a more permanent basis.
 Flexible resource providers like Lawyers on Demand fill this demand effectively.
 Another model is train-and-deploy, with providers such as F-Lex providing corporates with trainees without them having to engage in lengthy hiring and onboarding process.
 These trainee schemes can also give companies access to a more diverse range of talent, as providers can generate those connections with with universities and social mobility schemes.

 An interesting development in the market has been the rise of consultancy network models that are disrupting the legal services market.
-Businesses like Keystone Law, Setford Solicitors and gunnercooke are offering lawyers a central service platform, brand and infrastructure from which they can work remotely and flexibility, something that has never been more relevant than it is today.
+Businesses like Keystone Law, Nexa Law, Setford Solicitors and gunnercooke are offering lawyers a central service platform, brand and infrastructure from which they can work remotely and flexibility, something that has never been more relevant than it is today.
 These businesses have started to attract high quality talent away from traditional law firms, especially from mid-market and high-street firms, and it looks likely to be a successful business model going forward.